lucascavalare/python3/README.md

    # *lists*
       - lists folder has an implementation that read from data files, store their data in lists, sanitizes the data in a uniform format, and then sorts and displays the data on the screen.

+   # *xml*
+      - xml folder has a script that can be used to transform data from any kind of extension to XML.
+You need to change the Regex parameters to meed the desired criteria and the "file extension" needed to be transformed as well.